cerner/fhir.cerner.com/content/authorization/application-registration-prerequisites.md

 * Application SHOULD support and prefer TLS 1.2 or higher.
 * Application SHOULD have a valid, non-expired TLS certificate issued from a [trusted authority](tls-guidance.md#trusted-certificate-authorities).
 * Application SHOULD use an OV or EV certificate, if possible, instead of a DV certificate.
 * Application's web site SHOULD [host a DNS TXT record](#setting-up-your-domains-dns-txt-record) containing the Cerner-issued client identifier for the application (also referred to as a "system account ID" in CernerCentral or a "client identifier" in the [OAuth 2 specification][OAuth 2 specification] ).
+This TXT record should be added to the eTLD+1 for the domain hosting the application.
 * Application's name SHOULD ideally align with the name of the website hosting it and/or the legal entity operating it.
 * Mobile/Native applications SHOULD (as suggested by [RFC-8252][RFC 8252] ) use [claimed "https" Scheme URI redirection](https://datatracker.ietf.org/doc/html/rfc8252#section-7.2) instead of private-use URI scheme redirection.